 SARs are similar to traditional stock options, except, upon exercise, holders of SARs will only receive a value equal to the spread between the current market price per share of the common stock and the exercise price.
 The SARs granted by HSNi may be settled in cash or common stock of HSNi, in the sole discretion of HSNi.
 All SARs exercised by employees of HSNi have been settled in stock.
 For all SARs currently outstanding, HSNi intends to settle these awards in stock upon exercise.
 The exercise price for awards granted under the Plan is required to be priced at, or above, the fair market value of HSNi's stock at the date of grant.
-For stock options granted prior to the spin-off, the exercise price was based on the fair market value of IAC's stock at the date of grant and then adjusted based on the relative market capitalizations of IAC and HSNi following the spin-off.
 Awards typically vest periodically over a three or four year term.

-A summary of the status of the outstanding stock options and SARs as of December 31, 2010 is as follows:
+A summary of the status of the outstanding stock options and SARs as of December 31, 2011 is as follows: